nonsorich/Quantium-Data-Analytics-Virtual-Internship-Program/README.md

 <h3>Problematic</h3>
 You are part of Quantium's retail analytics team and have been approached by your client, the Category<br />
-Manager for Chips, who wants to better understand the types of customers who purchase Chips and their purchasing<br />
-behaviour within the region.
+Manager for Chips, who wants to better understand the types of customers who purchase Chips and their<br /> purchasing behaviour within the region.

 <h3>Task 1:</h3> Data Preparation and Customer Analytics
-Conduct analysis on your client's transaction dataset and identify customer purchasing behaviours<br /> to generate insights and provide commercial recommendations.
+Conduct analysis on your client's transaction dataset and identify customer purchasing<br /> behaviours to generate insights and provide commercial recommendations.

 Examine transaction data - look for inconsistencies, missing data across the data set, outliers,<br />
 correctly identified category items, numeric data across all tables.
 If you determine any anomalies<br /> make the necessary changes in the dataset and save it.
-Having clean data will help when it comes to your analysis.
+Having clean data will help when it comes to<br /> your analysis.

 Examine customer data - check for similar issues in the customer data, look for nulls and when you<br />
 are happy merge the transaction

 Data analysis and customer segments - in your analysis make sure you define the metrics – look at<br />
-total sales, drivers of sales, where the highest sales are coming from etc. Explore the data, create charts<br /> and graphs as well as noting any interesting trends and/or insights you find.
+total sales, drivers of sales, where the highest sales are coming from etc. Explore the data, create<br /> charts and graphs as well as noting any interesting trends and/or insights you find.

 Deep dive into customer segments – define your recommendation from your insights, determine which<br />
 segments we should be targeting, if packet sizes are relative and form an overall conclusion based<br />